 The fresh “Eau de Vie” is collected from the still and aged in small oak barrels kept in seven different aging cellars – some dry, some humid – at Logis d’Angeac.
 The thick limestone walls, specific location of the cellars and type of floor (earthen floor in the humid cellars; cement in the dry cellars) all help to ensure the necessary coolness and moisture needed to maintain constant humidity for perfect aging.
 During the aging process, Ferrand Cognac spend time in various types of cask, of different ages and “toasted” to different levels, in order to avoid excessive bitterness caused by exaggerated tannins or oak.
 The properties of each cask contribute to the important exchange that occurs during aging between the cognac the air and the wood.

 Blending, an art form

-In the nineteenth century when the modern art of the bar was born, no spirit was more prized for mixing drinks than Cognac.
-Ferrand 1840 Original Formula represents our attempt to recreate the kind of Cognac pioneers of the bar such as Jerry Thomas, Harry Johnson and Leo Engel would have used in their Juleps Cocktails, Crustas and Punchers.
-Modelled on an impossibly rare 1840 bottle of Pinet Castillon Cognac, 1840 Ferrand employs nineteenth century blending techniques to create a Cognac that is rich, concentrated and highly mixable, in the 1840 style.
+In the 19th century, when the modern art of the bar was born, no spirit was more prized for mixing drinks than cognac.
+Ferrand 1840 Original Formula represents our attempt to recreate the kind of cognac that the pioneers in the bars used during that period.
+Modeled on an extraordinarily rare 1840 bottle of Pinet-Castillon Cognac, and made with the blending techniques from this era, it is rich, concentrated and highly mixable, in the 1840s style.

 - 1.0 OZ.
 Pierre Ferrand Ambre Cognac